apache/pekko-site/src/main/paradox/download.md

 # Download

-Apache Pekko releases are available under the Apache License, Version 2.0.
+Apache Pekko™ releases are available under the Apache License, Version 2.0.
 See the NOTICE file contained in each release artifact for applicable copyright attribution notices.

 To ensure that you have downloaded the true release, you should [verify](#verifying-downloads) the integrity of the